AIMotionLab-SZTAKI/AIMotionLab-Virtual/Tutorial.md

 simulator = ActiveSimulator(os.path.join(xml_path, "built_scene.xml"), None, control_step, graphics_step, False)
 ```
+At this point, a blank window should appear.

-To access the list of simulated drones:
+To access the list of simulated drones so that a trajectory and controllers can be assigned to each:

 ```
 simulated_drones = simulator.virtdrones

+# Controllers are in Peter Antal's repository
+from ctrl.GeomControl import GeomControl from ctrl.RobustGeomControl import RobustGeomControl from ctrl.PlanarLQRControl import PlanarLQRControl import classes.trajectory as traj

+controller = GeomControl(simulator.model, simulator.data)
+controllers = {"geom" : controller}

+trajectory_flip = traj.TestTrajectory(control_step, traj.FLIP)

+simulated_drones[0].set_controllers(controllers)
+simulated_drones[0].set_trajectory(trajectory_flip)
 ```
 The drones in this list are in the same order as they have been added to the xml model.